VeriVote/ViRAGe/README.md

 ### Composition Analysis

 The user can again supply a set of properties, together with a composition (e.g. "seq_comp(pass_module(1,_),elect_module)") and ViRAGe will check whether or not the composition satisfies these properties.
-(Caution: Prolog has a "closed world assumption", e.g. ViRAGe might yield false negatives.)
+(Caution: Prolog has a "closed world assumption", e.g. ViRAGe might yield false negatives.).
+Another analysis mode checks all available properties at once.

 ### Proving Claims